aeternity/elixir-node/docs/aeternity-erlang-compatibility.md

 iex> Contract.create(code, vm_version, deposit, amount, gas, gas_price, call_data, fee)
 iex> Miner.mine_sync_block_to_chain()
 ```
+- `code` is the byte code that the contract is compiled to

+- `call_data` is the parameter that tells the VM which function to interpret, along with what parameter values to be passed

+- depending on the `vm_version`, we can have a value, passed to a init function (Sophia), or be empty, like in this case (Solidity)

 - Create and mine a `ContractCallTx` (set):
 ```elixir